 More commonly, a chronic stress fracture is present and these are managed non-operatively in a manner that is similar to treating sesamoiditis.
 Specifically, the area under the base of the great toe is protected.
 An orthotic that helps to offload this area is used.
 This is typically an orthotic with a recessed area under the base of the first metatarsal head.
 This is combined with the cushioned insole and a very stiff sole of the shoe with a slight contour.
 A stiff sole with a rocker bottom contour will allow for a smoother dispersion of the force away from the base of the great toe.
 In addition, activity modification to help prevent excessive loading to this area should be performed.
 Time will often help to settle this condition when combined with activity modification.

 The results of surgical treatment are not routinely predictable.
 The treatment involves repairing the fracture with fixation and removing a portion of or the entire fractured sesamoid bone.
 Removing the sesamoid bone is performed in conjunction with a repair of the associated joint capsule.
 One of the issues with both operative and non-operative treatment is that the underlying foot shape (usually high arched) that often contributes to the development of this condition remains unchanged.
 Therefore, the area under the base toe is constantly and repetitively loaded during standing and walking activities.

 Potential complications of surgery

 There is an array of complications that can occur as a result of sesamoid surgery, including but not limited to:

 Complications that are specific to sesamoid surgery include:

-Persistence of symptoms is also a complication as the loading to this area will continue.
+- Persistence of symptoms as the loading to this area will continue.

-If the sesamoid is resected and the capsule is not adequately repaired, a cock up toe deformity can occur, and in this instance, the big toe will tend to rise up out of position creating an uncomfortable deformity.
+A Cock-up deformity of the big toes can occur if both sesamoids are resected and the capsule is not adequately repaired.
+In this instance, the big toe will tend to rise up out of position creating an uncomfortable deformity.